-(Clinical Development Workshops, GLEs, quizzes, patient panel presentations, etc.)
+(Clinical Development Workshops, GLEs, quizzes, patient panel presentations, individual learning events)

 If a student is unable to attend a participatory session, the student may apply for an excused absence.
 Supporting documentation will be required.
+Alternative assignments may be available for students with approved excused absences to make up points for the missed session.

-There are NO make-up activities or points for missed participatory sessions.
-If a session is missed for any reason, the student is responsible for expected to discuss that session with classmates who were present, and the student is responsible for all material covered in the session.
-The faculty will not provide alternate or additional participatory sessions.
+If a session is missed for any reason, the student is expected to discuss that session with classmates who were present, and the student is responsible for all material covered in the session.

 Each student is responsible for active learning and assignments during the sessions.
-This includes participation in group discussions, Reef Polling sessions, designated activities, and/or handing in paper/electronic assignments.
+This includes participation in group discussions, iclicker Polling sessions, designated activities, and/or handing in paper/electronic assignments.

-- If the student does NOT submit the assignment on time AND/OR participate in at least one Reef polling question during the session AND/OR participate in group or individual activities, the student will not receive any points for that session/event.
-Please note, forgotten or improperly registered Reef polling devices will result in forfeiture of points for the session/event. - Connectivity to your class sessions is vital.
-If you lose connection, please re-enter the room by any means possible - phone, tablet, etc. Email your curriculum assistant as soon as possible so your issue can be documented. - Masks may be required while in a campus building and will be mandatory during GLEs.
+- If the student does NOT hand in the paper/electronic assignment AND/OR participate in at least one i-clicker question during the session AND/OR participate in group or individual activities, the student will not receive any points for that session/event.
+Please note, forgotten or improperly registered iclicker polling devices will result in forfeiture of points for the session/event. - Connectivity to your class sessions is vital.
+If you lose connection, please re-enter the room by any means possible phone, tablet, etc. Email your curriculum assistant as soon as you experience technical difficulty, so your issue can be documented. - Peer clinic notes must be submitted on time.
+No credit will be given for any late assignments.
+We recommend that do not wait until the last minute to submit them, in case you experience technical difficulties.
+If you do experience technical difficulties, you must email your curriculum assistant prior to the submission deadline.
+The most common reason for errors with peer clinic note submission is the inclusion of punctuation in the file name.
+If an emergency arises between your peer clinic and the submission deadline that prevents you from being able to submit your note, you must apply for an excused absence within 24 hours of the emergency.